 For people culture, it’s essential that you diagnose your current situation and establish where it might be falling short.
+This begins by speaking to your people and listening to what they have got to say.
 You can then put a strategy in place that directly addresses these shortcomings and builds on the areas where you’re strongest.
 For corporate culture, it’s about establishing the ways in which you need your working culture to support your ongoing strategy.
 As well as reviewing where your organisational systems and structures don’t currently match that and how the stories you tell as an organisation might need to change.

 With a firm grasp of what people and corporate culture are, the different ways in which they are shaped and your role, as a leader, in each – you’ll be well-placed to go ahead and ensure your working culture works for your organisation.
 Both require equal thought, planning and care – as well as regular maintenance and care.